 Any appeals of the decision of the Committee on Academic Standing must be submitted to the Director of Academic Counseling.
-Appeals must be submitted in writing within seven days of notification.
-The Director of Academic Counseling and the dean of the respective college or school will consider the appeal.
+Appeals must be submitted in writing within six weeks of notification.
+The Academic Appeals Committee, made up of the deans of the respective colleges or schools will consider the appeal.
+The Appeal Committee meets once per term.
 All decisions will be final.